irmen/prog8/docs/source/libraries.rst

 Experimental routines that use the new Vera FX logic (hopefully coming in the Vera in new X16 boards, the emulators already support it).

+``mult`` , ``muls``
-For now, the hardware 16*16 multiplier is exposed via ``mult`` and ``muls`` routines.
+    For now, the hardware 16*16 multiplier is exposed via ``mult`` and ``muls`` routines (unsigned and signed respectively).
     They are about 4 to 5 times faster as the default 6502 cpu routine for word multiplication.
-But they depend on
+    But they depend on some Vera manipulation and 4 bytes in vram just below the PSG registers for storage.

+``clear``
+    There's also a ``clear`` routine here to very quickly clear a piece of vram to a given byte value (it writes 4 bytes at a time).
+    The routine is around 3 times faster as a regular unrolled loop to clear vram.

 Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/verafx.p8>`_ to see what's in there.